xiaoli-dong/pathogenseq/README.md

 ## notes
 with conda, fastqc 0.11.9--0 is not working.
-I need to change the version to 0.12.1.
+I need to change the version to 0.12.1. mobsuite is not working with 3.0.3 in conda
 ## reference
 <!-- >>https://github.com/ablab/graphamr -->